kusaridev/skootrs/templates/SECURITY.prerelease.md

 # Reporting Security Issues

-This project is currently pre-release and should not be used in any non-development (e.g. production) capacity or in any sensitive environments.
-All security issues, vulnerabilities, etc. should be considered non-sensitive and an issue in the Github repo be opened like any other bug.
+This project is currently pre-release and should not currently be used in any non-development (e.g. production) capacity or in any sensitive environments.

-This policy will be updated as the project progresses.
+However, this repo utilizes Github's private vulnerability reporting functionality.
+Follow the instructions here: https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing-information-about-vulnerabilities/privately-reporting-a-security-vulnerability